What are the legal consequences of a data breach?

 Can an individual be held responsible for a data breach?

-Yes, individuals can be held accountable if found responsible for causing a data breach in the following circumstances:
+Yes, individuals can be held accountable if found responsible for causing a data breach.
+Employers can take disciplinary action against employees responsible for breaches, but legal penalties for individuals usually only apply in cases of intentional wrongdoing.

 Negligence